Home » Course » Sides

 Ingredients

-Here is the short list of ingredients you will need to make fresh green bean casserole:
+Here is the short list of ingredients you will need to make fresh green bean casserole from scratch:

 • fresh green beans – well duh!
 Green beans can be trimmed or untrimmed, although I find that trimmed green beans are more pleasant to eat.